by Susan Flantzer © Unofficial Royalty 2020

 The next day, William Rufus’ body was found by a group of local farmers.
 The farmers loaded the king’s body on a cart and brought it to Winchester Cathedral where he was buried under a plain flat marble stone below the tower with little ceremony.

-In 1107, the tower at Winchester Cathedral near William Rufus’ grave collapsed and the presence of William Rufus’ remains was considered to be the cause.
+In 1107, the tower at Winchester Cathedral near William Rufus’ grave collapsed and the presence of William Rufus’ remains was considered the cause.
 Around 1525, the royal remains in Winchester Cathedral were rearranged.
 William Rufus’ remains were transferred to one of the mortuary chests next to the mortuary chest of King Cnut the Great atop the stone wall around the high altar.

 In 1642, Winchester Cathedral was sacked by Parliamentary Troops during the English Civil War.
 The remains in the mortuary chests were scattered around the cathedral.
 Later the remains were returned to the mortuary chests in no particular order.
 In 2015, a project to record and analyze the contents of the mortuary chests began.